ystetsuin/rsschool-cv/cv.md

 ## About Me

-I'm a SEO-specialist who wants to become Web Developer and get my first job as Junior Frontend Developer.
+I'm a SEO-specialist who wants to become a Web Developer and get my first job as a Junior Frontend Developer.
-I want to be involved in Frontend to create huge and useful projects, that solve human needs.
+I want to be involved in Frontend to create huge and useful projects that solve human needs.

 ## Strengths

 - **Decency and honesty**.
-Always try to keep my promises.
+Always keep my promises.
 - **Self-discipline**.
 I've been successfully working remotely for over 5 years.
 - **Conscientiousness**.
-Try to do my work quality.
+Do my work effectively.
 - **Communicability**.
-I can give and listen advise if it needs.
-You can argue with me and come to common language.
+I'm happy to give some advice.
+Build consensus easily with people.
 - **Patience**.
-Understand that some events can take time to occur.
+Understand that achieving goals needs time.
 I've been learning English (for over 1 year) and JS (for over 3 months).
 - **Punctuality**.
 Fulfill my obligations on time.